 The topspin forehand is the primary shot in the modern game of tennis.
 It is being utilized at the professional level to dominate points off the baseline and is responsible for the drastic increase of tennis being a power game.
 Virtually every pro tennis player on tour uses a topspin forehand to control shots off the baseline.

 One example of this professional player is Roger Federer.
-Federer’s remarkable topspin forehand gave him his first ever French open title (among the rest of his titles) as he won his matches point by point with his dominating topspin forehand.
+Federer’s remarkable topspin forehand gave him his first ever French Open title as he won his matches point by point with his dominating topspin forehand.
 In combination with his forehand approach shot, he earned many of his professional titles.
-Other professional players who are also using the topspin forehand as their main “go to” shot are Serena Williams and Rafael Nadal.
-These players have also won several titles in their professional tennis career.
+Other professional players who use the topspin forehand as their main “go to” shot are Serena Williams and Rafael Nadal.

-With a conscious developmental process, you can make the tennis topspin forehand as your dominant and powerful shot in defeating your opponents.
-Below is a step by step analysis on how to execute this tennis stoke in terms of its footwork, grip, stance, backswing, forward swing, contact and follow-through.
+Below is a step by step analysis on how to execute this tennis stroke in terms of its footwork, grip, stance, backswing, forward swing, contact and follow-through.

 Topspin Forehand Footwork